Home » Research Project Resources & Support, April 2019

 He also reminds students that they can always approach him, as well as Daria Camera, PhD, Assistant Director of Research.

-As a Lecturer, Academic Adviser, and a Research Adviser, Dr. Camera says the most important thing she wants every student to understand is quite simple: There is no stupid question.
+As a Lecturer, Academic Advisor, and a Research Advisor, Dr. Camera says the most important thing she wants every student to understand is quite simple: There is no stupid question.

 “I really want students to change how they think.
 I tell them that they aren’t going to ask me a question that I didn’t ask of someone one day.
 I tell them to just leave ‘stupid’ out of it.
 When you do, it’s just a question, something you want to understand,” Dr. Camera says.